Join the High 5 Campaign!

-The urban legend that one cat can reproduce 420,000 kittens in just seven years is unbelievable and baseless yet no one seems to question it.
-There is one thing that we all can agree on — no matter how you do the math, there are too many cats/kittens and too few homes.
+There is an urban legend floating around out there that says one cat can reproduce 420,000 kittens in just seven years!
+That is unbelievable and baseless, yet no one seems to question it.
+The truth is closer to one cat and its offspring will produce nearly 50,000 cats in ten years.
+Either way, there is one thing that we all can agree on, no matter how you do the math: there are too many cats and kittens and too few homes!

-The calculator shows that one unspayed cat and her offspring could result in 2905 kittens at 7 years and 49,000 at 10 years!
-But no rational person would think that 2905 kittens produced by one cat and her offspring in 7 years is acceptable.
+The calculator shows that ONE unspayed cat and her offspring could result in 2905 kittens at 7 years and 49,000 at 10 years!
+The numbers are staggering, but with your help, Purr Partners will make an even larger impact on the cat community in Central North Carolina.

 - The average mature cat can have 3 litters with a total of 12 kittens per year; 10.2 surviving kittens of which 4.7 are female

 - The average litter size is 4 kittens with 15% loss before reaching weaning age (3.4 kittens per litter)